ali-ab-2003/Leetcode/Max Frequency Elements/readMe.md

-# Remove Duplicates from Sorted Array
+# Sum of Maximum Frequency Elements in an Array

 This C++ program provides a solution to find the `sum` of elements with `maximum frequency` in the array.